-In reality, involuntary communication may have just as much to teach a car about what a passenger wants.
+Involuntary communication may have just as much to teach a car about what a passenger wants.

-Sufficiently aware software could detect inebriation in a passenger and require self-driving to remain in effect, thus preventing any driving while under the influence of intoxicating substances — even those that can’t be detected on a breathalyzer.
+There are extreme examples, like if you lose consciousnesses and need the car to decide on its own to head to the hospital.
+Or sufficiently aware software could detect inebriation in a passenger and require self-driving to remain in effect, thus preventing any driving while under the influence of intoxicating substances — even those that can’t be detected on a breathalyzer.

 A car might be able to notice a passenger’s preference for a slightly slower, smoother ride to a destination, or it could see from their constant glancing at the time that they would prefer a slightly faster, more aggressive path through traffic.

 Lip reading may also become a way of collecting data, both from inside and outside the vehicle.

 Picture, for example, a car approaching a detour due to construction or an accident.
 Traffic control is waving you by saying “proceed with caution” but you can’t literally hear what they’re saying.
 A camera pointing outwards would need to be able to read lips and construe the meaning, especially if you’re not paying attention to the road in favor of the autonomous ride.

 Or say you’re riding with someone who’s sleeping, and you need to give a voice command.
 You can look into a camera with facial recognition abilities and request a stop or to have the volume turned down.